Absence of Malice-1981

 Grade: A-

-Absence of Malice (1981) is a terrific, slick crime thriller that while compelling and way above average in content, feels like a studio creation and a starring vehicle for its two A-list stars.
+Absence of Malice (1981) is a terrific, slick crime thriller that, while compelling and way above average in content, feels like a studio creation and a starring vehicle for its two A-list stars.

-There is little wrong with this since Paul Newman and Sally Field are top-notch talents and the resulting project has tension, thrills, and a relevant concept.
+There is little wrong with this since Paul Newman and Sally Field are top-notch talents, and the resulting project has tension, thrills, and a relevant concept.

 In rock n roll terms, Absence of Malice is the opening act to All the President’s Men’s headliner.
 They make a perfect double-bill.

-Field plays Megan Carter, an ambitious young journalist who writes a scathing article implicating Michael Gallagher (Newman), a successful liquor wholesaler with ties to a criminal family, with the disappearance of a labor leader.
+Field plays Megan Carter, an ambitious young journalist who writes a scathing article implicating Michael Gallagher (Newman), a successful liquor wholesaler with ties to a criminal family, in the disappearance of a labor leader.

 When he confronts Megan, she sees his side, and the duo team up to find the truth.
-Complicating matters is their mutual attraction which leads to romantic interludes.
+Complicating matters is their mutual attraction, which leads to romantic interludes.

 There is plenty of political espionage and other things to keep the audience engaged.
-Similar genre films would flood movie theaters throughout the decade becoming watered down.
+Similar genre films would flood movie theaters throughout the decade, becoming watered down.

 The soggy 1980s style of filmmaking had not yet appeared, so I like to think of Absence as more of a 1970s film.

 Sally Field is a Nancy Drew type, a sleuth determined to solve a mystery.
-She is assertive, yet feminine with a trendy hairstyle.
+She is assertive, yet feminine, with a trendy hairstyle.

 The film would have been better as a buddy film with a male and a female buddy.

-Absence of Malice (1981) has snippets of style and tone reminiscent of some of his other films like They Shoot Horses, Don’t They (1969), The Way We Were (1973), and The Electric Horseman (1979).
+Absence of Malice (1981) has snippets of style and tone reminiscent of his other films, such as They Shoot Horses, Don’t They (1969), The Way We Were (1973), and The Electric Horseman (1979).

-My mind wanders thinking about a potential Robert Redford/Jane Fonda pairing instead of Field and Newman, or some combination of a Barbra Streisand/Newman/Redford/Fonda mix.
+My mind wanders, thinking about a potential Robert Redford/Jane Fonda pairing instead of Field and Newman, or some combination of a Barbra Streisand/Newman/Redford/Fonda mix.

-I am not sure if Absence of Malice (1981) is still on anyone’s radar, but some forty years later the message couldn’t be timelier.
+I am not sure if Absence of Malice (1981) is still on anyone’s radar, but some forty years later, the message couldn’t be timelier.

 Oscar Nominations: Best Actor-Paul Newman, Best Supporting Actress-Melinda Dillon, Best Original Screenplay